samarkansal/attendify/README.md

   step 2: Fill in the meeting details, including the topic, description, duration, start time, and guest list.

-  step 3: Click the "Create Event" button to schedule a Google Calendar event and invite attendees.
+  step 3: Click the "Send Invite" button to schedule a Google Calendar event and invite attendees.

   step 4: If successful, you will receive notifications and the new meeting will be displayed in a card on your dashboard.